-In each case God's faithful narrowing of the lineage of blessing can be observed, despite the unfaithfulness of mankind even to the point that God needs to start again with Noah.
-Without an historical perspective of this section it is useless to speak of the election of a seed culminating in Israel as His chosen nation to bring blessing to the world (cf. Gen. 12:1-3).
+In each case, God's faithful narrowing of the lineage of blessing can be observed, despite mankind's unfaithfulness, even to the point that God needs to start again with Noah.
+Without a historical perspective of this section, it is useless to speak of the election of a seed culminating in Israel as His chosen nation to bring blessing to the world (cf. Gen. 12:1-3).

-D. Genesis is also unique in that it introduces the Abrahamic Covenant that is foundational to understanding the other biblical covenants and Israel's future.
+D. Genesis is also unique in that it introduces the Abrahamic Covenant, which is foundational for understanding the other biblical covenants and Israel's future.